asllop/OpenAVT-Docs/README.md

 ### 5.5 Buffering Time

-Total time spend in buffering blocks.
+Total time spent in buffering blocks.

 Is the `ACCUM_BUFFER_TIME` attribute.
 If we want to know this value at the end of the video playback, we have to get this attribute from the `END` or `STOP` event, or the latest event of a video session.